Turning the heating on? In this economy?

 In a time where supporting Irish hospitality is the only thing more important than doing whatever you can to reduce your bills at home, this listicle couldn't be more timely.
 Here are ten of our favourite spots in the city for a pint by the fire.

 One of the places that instantly comes to mind when you think "Dublin pub with fireplace", Arthur's on Thomas Street also offers, as the name would suggest, a regular roster of blues and jazz performances to accompany your cosy evening by the flames.

 Walking into the front bar of Whelan's on a gloomy winters' evening and being greeted with a roaring fire surrounded by an ornate, highly Instagrammable mantlepiece is the stuff of dreams, and every Dubliner knows it.

-A hop, skip and a jump away from Grafton Street, McGrattan's is the perfect spot for a cosy, relaxing pint after a stressful day of Christmas shopping.
+A hop, skip and a jump away from Grafton Street, McGrattan's is the perfect spot for a cosy, relaxing pint after a stressful day of - dare we utter the term - Christmas shopping.

 There are a good few fireplace-boasting pubs along the world's 22nd coolest street, and Slattery's is one of them.
 While I couldn't locate a photo of the fire in all its glory, here's a bowl of stew and a pint of plain, both of which I'd recommend as accompaniment.

 Another cosy Capel Street haunt, well revered for its fireside set up and welcoming atmosphere.

 O'Neill's Bar is just around the corner from Trinity College, and the perfect place to sit and watch tourists maul the Molly Malone statue from.
 Like a few others on this list, O'Neill's is also an excellent spot for a bit of trad if you fancy a soundtrack for your fireside sesh.